 We’re proud to be both a leading and pioneering motorcycle insurance specialist providing cover for over 200,000 motorcycles and scooters in the UK and Ireland.

-To ensure we offer not just excellent and appropriate cover but also great value, we work with a panel of leading insurers and our biking insurance specialists are fully trained to find you a great deal.
+To ensure we offer excellent and appropriate cover, we work with a panel of leading insurers and our biking insurance specialists are fully trained to find you a suitable deal.

 To help bikers recover what they are rightfully due when involved in a “non fault” accident we operate a joint venture in partnership with New Law, an award-winning personal injury law firm with a specialist motorcycle injury team.
 Based in Cardiff and bringing together our biking know-how with legal expertise, Carole Nash Legal Services provides expert legal advice on the recovery of uninsured losses and the securing of appropriate compensation for injury.

-Whilst we’re rightly known as a premier provider of motorcycle insurance, through our dedicated Cherished Cars division we also deliver specialist protection for classic and performance cars, campervans, motorhomes and military vehicles.
+Whilst we’re rightly known as a premier provider of motorcycle insurance, through our dedicated Classic Cars division we also deliver specialist protection for classic and performance cars, campervans, motorhomes and military vehicles.

 Over the years we have won a number of awards and commendations and in September 2017 were independently ranked by Insurance Times magazine as the UK’s 44th biggest insurance broker.